In this explainer, we will learn how to describe the process of clonal expansion and antibody formation in response to an antigen.

 This tells us that the statement that is not true about B lymphocytes is that the B cell can bind to extracellular and intracellular antigens.

-When a pathogen, such as a bacterium or a virus, enters the body and begins to multiply, the first step in humoral immunity is to find a B cell with antibodies that can bind to the antigens on the pathogen.
-Once a B cell comes into contact with an antigen complementary to its B cell receptor, it matures and becomes activated and is no longer referred to as naïve.
+When a pathogen, such as a bacterium or virus, enters the body and begins to multiply, the first step in humoral immunity starts when a B cell with antibodies that can bind to the antigens on the pathogen encounters the pathogen.
+Once a B cell comes into contact with an antigen complementary to its B cell receptor, it can become activated and is no longer referred to as naïve.

 The immune system facilitates this process in several ways.
 Some phagocytic cells carry bits of the pathogen with them on their cell surface.
 These cells, such as neutrophils and macrophages, engulf the pathogen through a process called phagocytosis, a type of endocytosis.
 They then break down the pathogen and present recognizable parts, called antigens, on their cell surface attached to special proteins called the major histocompatibility complex, or MHC.

 Major histocompatibility complex is a protein that functions to bind processed antigens and present them on the cell surface for recognition by immune cells.